 Select the data resource you want to delete and select Delete on the Catalog Manager toolbar, or right-click the data resource and select Delete from its shortcut menu.

 When you select a data resource and select Show Properties on the Catalog Manager toolbar, Designer displays the property list of the data resource in the Properties sheet on the right.
 See Catalog Data Object Properties for detailed explanation about the properties of each data resource type.

 You can set the default values for the properties of data resources in the Catalog Manager, so that you do not need to set them each time you insert them into your report.
 The data resources that can have default values are formulas, parameters, summaries, table/view columns, SQL columns, stored procedure columns, and user-defined data source columns.
 Query columns do not support this feature.
 Data resources that are used in a business view inherit their properties from the underlying objects.

 To set default values for a data resource

-- The property values listed in the Properties sheet are the default values for the selected data resource.
+- The property values in the Properties sheet are the default values for the data resource.
 You can change the property values here, and the next time you insert the data resource into a report, Designer will use the values you specify here as the default values.

 - In the Catalog Manager, select Filter View on the toolbar.
 Designer displays the Filter View dialog box.